The Meaning of Numbers: The Number 127

 Appearances of Number One Hundred Twenty-Seven

-The word qabats, Strong's #H6908, is found 127 times in the Old Testament.
-Most commonly written in the book of Isaiah (20 times), it means to grasp, gather, collect or assemble.
+The word qabats, Strong's #H6908, is found 127 times in 121 Hebrew Old Testament verses.
+It is most commonly written in the book of Isaiah (20 times) followed by Ezekiel (16) and 2Chronicles (11).
+The word means to grasp, gather, collect or assemble.
 One of its profound and comforting uses is in a prophecy that foretells Jesus, in the near future, will regather his people in their own land.

 And He shall lift up a banner for the nations, and shall gather the outcasts of Israel and gather together (qabats) the scattered ones of Judah from the four corners of the earth (Isaiah 11:12, HBFV).

-The Hebrew khoke, Strong's #H2706, is written 127 times in the Old Testament's original language.
-The word, recorded the most in the Psalms, references a statue, ordinance, custom, degree or appointment of something.
+The Hebrew khoke, Strong's #H2706, is written 127 times in 124 Hebrew Old Testament verses.
+It is listed the most in the book of Psalms (30 times) followed by Deuteronomy (21).
+The word references a statue, ordinance, custom, degree or appointment of something.
 It is used in the famous prophecy of Psalm 2 foretelling that God's Son would come to earth.

 I will declare the decree (khoke) of the Lord.
 He has said to Me, "You are My Son; this day I have begotten You."
 (Psalm 2:7, HBFV, see also Matthew 3:17).